Vikaslm/Insurance-Analytics/README.md

 <img width="1593" height="888" alt="Tableau Branch Dashboard" src="https://github.com/user-attachments/assets/510977ea-915f-48fd-b230-1b7ed54c9344" />
 <img width="1586" height="876" alt="Tableau Insurance Dashboard" src="https://github.com/user-attachments/assets/a2f78623-7af8-469b-8b48-de476e21f5d7" />
 ## 🔄 Project Workflow
-1. Data Preparation (Excel)
+### 1. Data Preparation (Excel)

-o	Cleaned and transformed raw insurance and sales data o	Identified KPIs and reporting requirements
+o	Cleaned and transformed raw insurance and sales data

+o	Identified KPIs and reporting requirements

-2. SQL Integration
+### 2. SQL Integration

-o	Loaded Excel data into a structured SQL database o	Applied normalization and relationships
+o	Loaded Excel data into a structured SQL database

+o	Applied normalization and relationships

-3. Data Modeling
+### 3. Data Modeling

-o	Connected SQL database to Power BI and Tableau o	Built optimized data models for performance
+o	Connected SQL database to Power BI and Tableau

+o	Built optimized data models for performance

-4. Dashboard Development
+### 4. Dashboard Development

-o	Designed interactive dashboards with filters and drill-throughs o	Implemented trend analysis and KPI tracking
+o	Designed interactive dashboards with filters and drill-throughs

+o	Implemented trend analysis and KPI tracking

-5. QA & Validation
+### 5. QA & Validation

-o	Verified dashboard metrics against source data o	Ensured alignment with business requirements
+o	Verified dashboard metrics against source data

+o	Ensured alignment with business requirements

+## 📈 Insights on Ahmedabad Branch Analysis
+•	The Branch has over-achieved the target of Renewal Budget but has under-achieved in both Cross-sell and New Budgets.

+•	Account Executive Gilbert has highest number of Invoices(57) while Abhinav has attended highest number of meetings(7).

+•	Revenue by Qualify Opportunity was highest(₹ 5.9M), Negotiating stage was ₹ 900k and Purpose solution has least(₹ 60k).

+•	Highest revenue in Open Oppurtunities was given by Employees Benefit Speciality(₹ 2.3M).

-## 📈 Key Business Impact
+## 📈 Insights on Insurance Analysis
-•	Centralized insurance and sales performance data

-•	Improved visibility into branch and individual KPIs

-•	Faster and more accurate decision-making

-•	Identification of growth opportunities and risks

-•	Scalable analytics framework for future enhancements
+•	There are total of 5000 policies owned by 3184 distinct customers.

+•	The company has the total Claim amount of 251 Million Rupees.

+•	Approximately equal number of policies are Approved, Pending and Denied with Approved policies in lead.

+•	Company has tried equal distribution among policy types with Health policies leading marginally.

+•	Customers in their 20s have highest number of policies.

+•	Overall the policies are equally distributed and the company must work on shifting the trend line towards positive direction.
 ## 👤 Author
 Vikas L M